 Acknowledgment of receipt

 You will have acknowledged receipt of this notice by positive indication on our website.

-Jellyfish Animation Ltd 372 Coldharbour Lane Brixton Village London
+Jellyfish Pictures Ltd 372 Coldharbour Lane Brixton Village London

 59-61 Camberwell New Road London